SpongePowered/SpongeDocs/source/plugin/plugin-meta.rst

 The mcmod.info format
 ~~~~~~~~~~~~~~~~~~~~~

-For Sponge plugins we use a file called ``mcmod.info`` which is included in the root of your plugin JAR.
-The format is
+For Sponge plugins, we use a file called ``mcmod.info``, which is included in the root of your plugin JAR.
+The format
-orginally coming from Forge, but has been used by several projects in the Minecraft community therefore we have chosen
+is originally coming from Forge, but has been used by several projects in the Minecraft community, and therefore we
-to use the same.
+have chosen to use the same.

 ``mcmod.info`` is basically a simple JSON_ file which defines the plugin metadata as simple fields.
 Here is an example
 file that could be used by a Sponge plugin: